Can CBD Help with Perimenopausal Blood Pressure, Heart Palpitations, and other Cardio Issues?

 Our results indicate that a 6-month course of HRT may significantly improve cardiac autonomic function parameters, a finding that could at least partly explain the potential cardioprotective effect(s) of HRT.

-They were looking at the components that make up heart rate variability...key to our discussion here.
+They were looking at the components that make up heart rate variability... the key to our discussion here.

 Let's turn to progesterone which is no slouch in our general health.